SU-SWS/template_warehouse/jira_templates_md/siteimprove_template.md

 > To give you access to the reports, if you haven’t already, you will need to create your account by logging into SiteImprove.
 Please log onto https://siteimprove.stanford.edu, and then let us know you have done so.
 Then, we can set you up with access to reports for your site.

-## 2. Create Siteimprove entry
+## 3. Create Siteimprove entry

 Is there an existing entry in Siteimprove for this site?
-If so, can just update the existing entry?
+If so, can we just update the existing entry?

 Once the production site has been provisioned, here are directions for creating a Siteimprove entry: https://sws-devguide.stanford.edu/site-building/testing-site-launch#siteimprove-entry